Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Design

-It is also important to note that every \ws\ shard can independently execute \emph{cross-shard} transactions as soon as it notices them in a finalized \rs\ block.
-This holds independent of the status quo of other involved shards.
+Note that every \ws\ shard can independently execute \emph{cross-shard} transactions as soon as it notices them in a finalized \rs\ block, independent of the status quo of other involved shards.
 This is in sharp contrast to \tpc\, where each shard waits for every other shard specified in the transaction to lock its state first, and only then proceeds to execute the cross-shard transaction atop the locked states.
 Indeed, this very nature of pro-active state commitments allows \prot\ to execute cross-shard transactions more efficiently than \tpc.